bob123456678/TrainControl/src/examples/Readme.md

 ## Path selection logic

-Paths are selected at random from among the possible stations reachable by any given locomotive.
-The shortest path is preferred unless it is occupied.
+Paths are selected at random from among the possible stations reachable by any given locomotive, with the following conditions:
+    - The shortest path is preferred unless it is occupied or locked
+    - A path with conflicting accessory commands will never be chosen

-From v1.10.0, you can specify an integer `priority` for any station.
+    - From v1.10.0, you can specify an integer `priority` for any station.
 Stations with higher priorities will always be chosen over ones with a lower priority unless they are occupied.

 ## Pace of operation

 `minDelay` and `maxDelay` specify the minimum and maximum delay, in seconds, between locomotive activations.
 The actual value is randomly chosen in this range, and this replaces the need for manual definitions in callbacks.

 From v1.9.6, locomotives inactive longer than `maxLocInactiveSeconds` seconds will be prioritized until they get a chance to run.
 Set to 0 to disable.

 ## Functions (sounds / lighting)